-Markov Blanket Selection.
-A BN contains by design directed relations and conditional dependencies of random variables; however, to determine the state of an individual node x, only a part of the network nodes are influential.
-This promotes the application of MB [31, 32, 2], which shield a variable from all nodes that are conditionally independent of it.
+Markov blanket selection.
+A BN contains by design directed relations and conditional dependencies of random variables; however, to determine the state of an individual node x, only a share of the BN nodes are influential.
+This promotes the application of MB [2,39,40], which shield a variable from all nodes that are conditionally independent of it.
 Suppose we specify an SLO according to device capabilities (e.g., network throughput < t) and evaluate it using a single variable (e.g., network), we want to identify metrics related to SLO fulfillment.
-Namely, these are all variables contained in the MB of network; the function MB(model, network) would thus return all blue nodes in Figure 3b.
+Namely, these are all variables contained in the MB of network; the function MB(model, network) thus returns all blue nodes in Fig. 3(b).

 In this context, we distinguish between metrics that statically reflect the system state (e.g., CPU), and those that represent a parameterizable variable (e.g., bitrate).
 However, we summarize both using the term "metrics" from a BNL perspective.
-While static metrics are essential to explain why an SLO is in its current state, only parameterizable ones can be dynamically reconfigured, i.e., they are the possible action states of the ACI agent.
+While static metrics are essential to explain why an SLO is in its current state, only parameterizable ones can be dynamically reconfigured, i.e., they are the possible action states of the AIF agent.
 Overall, the sum of metrics in the MB provides a clear understanding of why an SLO is in its current state.